authelia/authelia/docs/configuration/session.md

 **NOTE:** At the time of this writing, only remember_me_duration uses this value type.
 But we plan to change expiration and inactivity.

-The notation is comprised of a number and a unit, and if more than one of these combinations exist it combines them additively.
-For example `1h10M` or 1 hour and 10 minutes is the same as `10M1h`, both equal a total of 70 minutes.
+The notation is comprised of a number which must be positive and not have leading zeros, followed by a letter denoting the unit of time measurement.
 The table below describes the units of time and the associated letter.

 |Unit   |Associated Letter|
 |:-----:|:---------------:|